nixworks/public/news/2015/05/8/README.md

 ##### 2015 Burundian protests
 ### [The President of Burundi Pierre Nkurunziza officially registers to run for a third time sparking violent protests in the Nyakabiga district of Bujumbura. ](/news/2015/05/8/the-president-of-burundi-pierre-nkurunziza-officially-registers-to-run-for-a-third-time-sparking-violent-protests-in-the-nyakabiga-district.md)
-_Context: Presidents, 2015 Burundian protests, Pierre Nkurunziza, Bujumbura_
+_Context: Pierre Nkurunziza, Bujumbura, Presidents, 2015 Burundian protests_

 ## [Previous Day...](/news/2015/05/7/index.md)